10XGenomics/enclone/README.md

 To do this, you have to start from single-cell data.
 Then the <i>finding</i> part is algorithmically challenging: it is very easy to mistakenly put unrelated cells in the same clonotype, and to "pollute" a clonotype with "ectopic" chains.
-The <i>displaying</i> part is also challenging, and indeed we are unaware of other tools to do it.
+The <i>displaying</i> part is also challenging: we are unaware of other tools to do it.

 <br>
 <br>